CrystalTechSAS/jcrystal_documentation/clients/android.md

 Tip: You can have multiple android clients for a project, all you have to do is add them with different ids and an annotation `@Client<your id>` will be generated.

-On your Android project, include the following changes on your rood build.gradle:
+On your Android project, include the following changes on your root build.gradle:
 ```gradle
 allprojects {
     repositories {